When is the Park open and what is the price of admission?

 Is there a playground at the Park?

 There is no playground at Socrates.
-Park visitors are allowed to touch and interact with artworks in a respectful manner.
-DO NOT CLIMB OR TOUCH any of the artworks.
+We ask that Park visitors DO NOT CLIMB OR TOUCH any of the artworks.

 How can I support the Park as an individual?